JimSeker/googleplayAPI/README.md

 <b>adMobDemo</b> is a very simple demo of using the Admob API.
 Please see https://developers.google.com/admob/android/quick-start for documentation and https://github.com/googleads/googleads-mobile-android-examples/releases for more examples.

-<b>CouldMessageDemo</b> is a start at an example for Google Cloud Messaging (GCM).
-It sort of works.
-You will need to register it your google API to use it. https://github.com/GoogleCloudPlatform/gradle-appengine-templates/tree/master/GcmEndpoints  There are multiple problems.
-There is code in mainActivity that is deprecated code and GCM is also deprecated for the new Firebase Cloud messaging.
-So basically I've stopped work on this example and hope to replace it with firebase version at some point.
+<b>FirebaseMessageDemo</b> is a start at an example for Cloud Messaging.
+It works pretty well.
+The webcode needed is in thephp directory, you will need a webserver to get this project running.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and Cosc 4735 Advanced Mobile Programming course.